abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/Tags are an ineffective association structure.md

 All items with a given tag are presented as being related… but it’s hard to see how.
 They’re just a jumbled, unordered list.

-Some of those items are more relevant to a particular tag’s topic than others, so we should [Prefer explicit associations to inferred associations](Prefer%20explicit%20associations%20to%20inferred%20associations.md).
+Some of those items are more relevant to a particular tag’s topic than others, so we should [[Prefer explicit associations to inferred associations]].

 Some of those items have only a few sentences touching on a tag, but the tag is associated with the whole item.
 We should [Prefer fine-grained associations](Prefer%20fine-grained%20associations.md).
 Relatedly, tags are often pretty vague or broad.
 Better to link to associate ideas more precisely.